 Short Biography of DAVID SALNER

 In 2017 Salner received his second grant from the Maryland State Arts Council.
 He has also earned grants from the Puffin Foundation and the Dr. Henry P. and Page Laughlin Fund.
 He won the 2010 Oboh Prize from Boxcar Poetry Review judged by Cecilia Wolloch and the 2016 Lascaux Poetry Prize.
-He has five Pushcart Prize nominations and one Best of the Net.
+He has nine Pushcart Prize nominations and one Best of the Net.
 On three separate occasions, Garrison Keillor has read Salner’s work on his NPR show, Writer’s Almanac.

 Salner has an MFA from the Iowa Writers’ Workshop.
 His working life has included jobs as iron ore miner, steelworker, machinist, bus driver, cab driver, longshoreman, teacher, and librarian.
 He was also a telephone solicitor for 24 hours.